 We often hear from companies who review and use PEOs that they chose to go with them because of the amount of resources that the PEO has.
-That is kind of like going to a library because of the number of books that the library has.
+That is kind of like going to a library because of the number of books that the library has (can you tell that we like ‘library’ analogies)?
 Try to determine which resources your company will need from the PEO.
-See whether or not you will use them.
-Check whether or not they are effective and/or applicable to your company, industry, location, and line of business.
+See whether or not you’ll actually use them.
+Check whether or not the resources are effective and/or applicable to your company, industry, location, and line of business.

 Access to a virtual training library is great, but only if the trainings aren’t from 1999.
-Access to a template document library is only valuable if those templates are up to date and applicable to your company.
-(And if you understand how, when, and why to deploy them).
-What we’re trying to say here is: you might only use 15% of what’s available, but you’re paying for 100% of the service.
-Think about the effectiveness of your investment when considering a PEO.
+And these days you can access something like Lynda.com pretty quickly.
+Access to a template document library is only valuable if those templates are up to date and applicable to your company (And if you understand how, when, and why to use them).
+What we’re trying to say here is this: you might only use 15% of what’s available, but you’re paying for 100% of the service.
+Think about the return on your entire investment when considering a PEO.

 7. Rethink Co-Employment